Is vaping more dangerous than smoking? 2020 Update

 The perception that vaping is dangerous

 To clarify on the expert reviews on vaping, we must stress that vaping is safer than smoking.
 However, under no circumstances should a lifelong non-smoker start vaping.
-Vaping was designed and continues to be a quitting smoking aid.
-Whilst vaping is much less harmful than smoking, it is not completely safe.
+Vaping was designed for and continues to be a stop-smoking aid.
+Whilst vaping is much less harmful than smoking, it’s not completely safe.
 The long-term impact of vaping will be unknown for some time.
 All current evidence, however, is pointing to at least 95% safer.
-This opinion falls in-line with the PHEs advice that smokers should convert to vaping and non-smokers should not vape.
+This opinion falls in-line with the PHE’s advice that smokers should convert to vaping and non-smokers should not vape.

 Why do people think that vaping is more dangerous than smoking?

-If you have been following our articles you will know that we have been reporting on the ‘Mysterious Vaping Illness’ in the US since it began in August 2019.
+If you’ve been following our articles you’ll know that we’ve been reporting on the ‘Mysterious Vaping Illness’ in the US since it began in August 2019.
 We even put together a complete time-line of events.
-If you haven’t been keeping up with us, then here is a quick recap:
+If you haven’t been keeping up with us, then here’s a quick recap:

 The ‘Mysterious Vaping Illness’ in the US – quick recap

-In August 2019, the Centre for Disease Control starts to investigate into ‘vape related illnesses’.
-This continues with ‘vape related deaths’ starting to hit the headlines across the world.
-The scaremongering begins regardless of the fact that each of these investigated cases were found to be using THC.
+In August 2019, the Centre for Disease Control starts to investigate into ‘vape-related illnesses’.
+This continues with ‘vape-related deaths’ starting to hit the headlines across the world.
+The scaremongering begins regardless of the fact that in each of these investigated cases the users were found to be using THC.
 This was combined with vitamin E acetate, both of which are illegal in the UK.
-This continues with states and countries even going to the extreme measure of banning vaping.
-Then moves onto flavoured e liquid which is completely unrelated to the ‘vape related illnesses’.
+This continues with states and countries even going to the extreme measure of banning vaping, which moves onto flavoured e-liquid – something that’s completely unrelated to the ‘vape related illnesses’.

-Fast-forward to January 2020.
-The world knows that the ‘Mysterious Illness’ was no more than people using unregulated black-market ingredients into their e liquid.
+Fast-forward to January 2020 and the world knows that the ‘Mysterious Illness’ was no more than people using unregulated black-market ingredients in their e-liquid.

-By this time though, the damage has already been done.
-Newspapers and media outlets have already sold their headlines of ‘vaping kills’.
-More allarmingly, anti-vape lobbyists have cemented the doubt and scaremongering misinformation to the general public.
+By this time, though, the damage has already been done.
+Newspapers and media outlets have already sold their headlines of ‘vaping kills’ and even more alarmingly, anti-vape lobbyists have cemented the doubt and scaremongering misinformation to the general public.